Harris Academy Wimbledon: Curriculum intent

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.
-Schools have been strongly advised to offer a three year Key Stage 3.
+Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.
+Schools have been strongly advised to offer a three-year Key Stage 3.
 The Harris Academy Wimbledon has decided that there are grounds for teaching all of its pupils Spanish and Latin.
 Spanish is justified on the number of hispanophones worldwide.

 Buildings

-The school opened in a refurbished Victoria premises but is to move new premises designed by CPMG Architects in 2020.
+The school opened in a refurbished Victoria premises near Wimbledon Chase and was situated there until 2020, when the school then moved to a new premises designed by CPMG Architects.
 Though the site is compact, it offers sports opportunities in football, rugby, hockey, netball, cricket, and tennis.
 There are programmes including drama, dance, music, technology, art & design and photography that will benefit from specialist rooms.